FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### DESIGN REVIEW

-- THE SIDEBAR MENU NOW LOOKS REALLY DOPE!
-KUDOS
+- Build messaging functionality , keept track by capturing all messages in database with respective tags.
-- Spread user hunt logic to the rest of authentication system
+- Spread the improved user hunt logic to the rest of authentication system
-- Build resources and messaging interface where we should be able to store all outgoing messages and their statuses which will be used to organize them ....
-The key to knowing which went and which didn't without delaying user experience.
 - Spread admin dashboard styling to tutor dashboard.
-- Group page actions just as we have grouped menu items
+- Deepen delete functionality to delete fully even the children.
+- Scroll unstable in phones...
+Last element not visible sometimes.

 ### HIGH PRIORITY TASKS

 - With the software goals well defined , I need to finalize this product.
 I have built enough functionality.
 The work remaining is making it beautiful and functional.
 - The best way to rectify the back btn dilemma for my forms can be to get rid of the routes i will utilize context instead to pass data to the respective forms.
-- Deepen delete functionality to delete fully even the children.
 - Page not found is quite strong when a person navigates to a form directly with a background....Look for better words...
 But it works well!
-- Unify color scheme to primary secondary and tertiary colors expecially on the buttons & Route recocilliation solving back btn dilemma.

 ### TECHNICAL BITS REMAINING.

 - Create resources interface with read and delete functionalities on the space prepared.
 - Building the messaging platform ( I should be able to track messaging functionality.)
-- Improving user hunt logic by first finding all users , saving them in an array and using the password field to narrow down the specific user.
 - Find a better way of not going to s3 uploader without lesson or resource name.
 - Testing youtube refresh token acquisition by inversing if logic.
 - Implementing typescript with SWC and proceeding with user tracking after engaging user feedback from the transformers team.